Skip to content

 For organisations managing consent across multiple jurisdictions and product lines, a consent management platform (CMP) is worth the investment.
 Tools like OneTrust, Cookiebot, or TrustArc automate consent collection, maintain audit trails, and handle the complexity of different regulations in different markets.

-Ann Handley makes the point that respecting audience data isn’t just a legal obligation, it’s a competitive advantage.
+Ann Handley makes the point that respecting audience data is a competitive advantage, not merely a legal obligation.
 In a world where consumers are increasingly aware of how their data is used, the brands that treat data with care earn trust.
 Trust earns attention.
 Attention earns revenue.

 RFC 8058 specifies how one-click unsubscribe works.
 The email includes two headers: List-Unsubscribe (containing an HTTPS URL and/or mailto address) and List-Unsubscribe-Post (containing List-Unsubscribe=One-Click).
 When a recipient clicks unsubscribe in their email client, a single POST request is sent to the URL.
 No landing page required.
 No extra steps.
 No ‘are you sure?’ confirmations.